gladly-team/next-firebase-auth/README.md

 ## Examples

-### Using the Firebase admin or JS App
+### Using the Firebase Apps

 You may want to access the Firebase admin module or Firebase JS SDK.

-To use the Firebase admin module, you can use [`getFirebaseAdmin`](#getfirebaseadmin--appapp).
+To use the Firebase admin module, you can use [`getFirebaseAdmin`](#getfirebaseadmin--firebaseadmin).
 (If you prefer, you can instead choose to initialize Firebase yourself _prior_ to initializing `next-firebase-auth`.
 [Here's some example code](https://github.com/gladly-team/next-firebase-auth/discussions/61#discussioncomment-323977) with this pattern.)

 To use the Firebase JS SDK, simply import Firebase as you normally would.
 For example: